-Nudge is an application used to encourage users to initiate macOS updates (when available).
+Nudge is an application used to encourage users on UWM owned machines to initiate macOS updates (when available).
 This is essentially just a notification that important updates are available and need to be installed when convenient.
 After the deadline has passed, Device Management staff will force the security updates to install and unpatched computers to reboot.

 Why "encourage" users to update themselves?

 UW System Administrative Procedure 1042.A requires security vulnerability and patch management processes for all UW systems.
 These processes are necessary to protect systems and data but can be disruptive to users.
 By notifying users that updates are available and encouraging them to update at a time that’s convenient, we hope to avoid surprises and potential data loss.

 The Nudge window is configured to maximize clarity for users and will appear when an update is available to be installed.
 The window announces availability of a security update, the number of days left until updates must be installed, and the number of times a user has deferred the update.

 Buttons and Controls

 “Update Device” launches the Software Update preference pane.

 I'm not an admin, can I update?

 Yes, Software Updates do not require admin rights to perform unlike an upgrade to a new OS such as from macOS 11 “Big Sur” to macOS 12 “Monterey”

 It's asking me to upgrade, what do I do?